 Dear Michael: “My daughter has medical bills from 2008 when an emergency situation arose and she was not covered under insurance.
 She recently checked her credit report and contacted the collection sites to see if they were really hers.
-If you contact the collection agency does this restart the ‘7.5’ years on your credit report?
+If you contact the collection agency, does this restart the ‘7.5’ years on your credit report?
 Would it make any difference to see when the last contact or mail was sent to her?
 What if she didn’t live there anymore and the mail was returned to sender?”

 That 7 and one half year credit reporting time frame is never really restarted unless an account is brought completely current.
 When a debt stops being paid, or perhaps in the case of a medical bill that never saw a payment, that then appears as a derogatory on your credit reports, is when the credit reporting clock starts ticking.
 Calling debt collection agencies and lenders about a debt does not change anything about credit reporting.

 I do see people confuse restarting credit reporting limits with how calling or sending letters to debt collectors might restart the time limit to be legitimately sued for collection.
-I am going to post more than you were potentially asking about, because I do not think I have a dedicated post about how verbal or written acknowledgment of a debt can reset the time collectors must follow in order to file legitimate lawsuits.
+I am going to post more than you were potentially asking about, because I do not think I have a dedicated post about how verbal or written acknowledgment of a debt can restart the time collectors must follow in order to file legitimate lawsuits.

 There are state specific laws that govern when your debt can be “reset” for the purposes of suing you in court in order to get a judgment and expand their options to force payment.
 This is commonly referred to as acknowledging your debt, or reconfirming it.
 More often than not this happens with a debt collection agency or debt buyer.